jctarla/oci-streaming-api-gateway/README.md

-# Consuming OCI Streaming topic behind an API Gateway using OCI REST API
+# Consuming private OCI Streaming topic behind an API Gateway using OCI REST API

 ## Introduction

 The Oracle Cloud Infrastructure Streaming service provides a fully managed, scalable, and durable solution for ingesting and consuming high-volume data streams in real-time.
 Use Streaming for any use case in which data is produced and processed continually and sequentially in a publish-subscribe messaging model.
+In this scenario, we need to expose and consume a **private** OCI Streaming topic using a **public** **API Gateway** to control and secure the access.

 ### Objective